hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Further optimization is split into two independent phases - logical and physical.

-The logical optimization is concerned with transformations to the operator tree, that simplifies the plan, without consdering their physical implementations.
+The logical optimization is concerned with transformations to the operator tree, that simplifies the plan, without considering their physical implementations.
 Generally, we do the following:
 - Fuse operators together to make the tree smaller
 - Removing operators that have no impact on the final result
 - Removing operators that do not produce any results